deneaa/deneaa/README.md

 ## Welcome to my profile

-- ⚡️ JS / TS Enjoyer
+- ⚡️ JS / TS & LeetCode Enjoyer
 - 💬 It won’t happen over night, but if you quit, it won’t happen at all
 - 👨🏻‍💻 For any question or problem, contact me:
 [Mail](mailto:denis.stefanw@gmail.com)